Larobase/Latex_model/README.md

 .\run.bat .\Templates\Article
 ```

-This repository can be the root folder of your Latex projects and you can create private repositories inside this one to use only one .sty and one .bat file for all your projects.
-Be careful not to push YourProject/build/.
+This repository can be the root folder of your Latex projects and you can create a private repository inside this one to use only one .sty and one .bat file for all your projects.

 ## Syntax tips